nalgeon/sqlean/docs/fileio.md

 # fileio: Read and write files in SQLite

 Access the file system directly from SQL.
-Adapted from [fileio.c](https://sqlite.org/src/file/ext/misc/fileio.c) by D. Richard Hipp.
+Partly based on the [fileio.c](https://sqlite.org/src/file/ext/misc/fileio.c) by D. Richard Hipp.

 ### readfile(path)